10 FAQ’s about dog feeding guidelines

 - Puppies should be fed 4 meals a day, bringing this down to 3 meals a day at the age of 4 months until your pup is 6 months.
 It is important that the puppy is fed a diet designed for its age and breed size.
 There are diets specifically designed for puppies and young dogs which will ensure the growing dog receives the nutrition required for healthy growth and bone development.
 Browse our puppy food here.

 - For dogs of 12 months or older, feed 1-2 times a day.
 Small breeds burn energy quicker than large breeds and should be fed 2-3 small meals a day.
 Little and often is key!
-Browse our dog food here.
+Browse our adult & senior dog foods here.